ed-lea/jquery-collagePlus/README.md

     <img src="http://placehold.it/350x150"><img src="http://placehold.it/400x300"><img src="http://placehold.it/290x800">
     </div>

-Alternatively, use the jquery.clearWhitespace.js plugin in the extras directory to do this for you e.g.
+Alternatively, use the jquery.removeWhitespace.js plugin in the extras directory to do this for you e.g.

-    $('.Collage').clearWhitespace().collagePlus();
+    $('.Collage').removeWhitespace().collagePlus();

 You may want to run the plugin with an image loader like https://github.com/desandro/imagesloaded, alternatively you can try it with